How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 image 248

-Expert Advice on Netflix Fixes?
+Expert Advice on Fixes?

 Kyle MacDonald, Director of Operations, Force by Mojio

-Resetting your TV to Fix Netflix issues
+Resetting your TV to Fix issues

-If you’re having issues getting Netflix to load on your Samsung TV, a simple fix is to unplug your TV, wait at least two minutes, and then plug it back in.
+If you’re having issues getting the service to load on your Samsung TV, a simple fix is to unplug your TV, wait at least two minutes, and then plug it back in.
 While the TV is off, press and hold the power button on your TV (not the remote) for at least 30 seconds before plugging

 powers back on.